ivanckleecity/CyberArk-Conjur-EKS-Lab-2021/03-Setup_DataBase_Server.md

 sudo docker login

-Create a MySQL container and start up World database server
+Create a MySQL container and run it in your jump host server

+- Login to you Jump Host
 ```bash
 cd ~
 mkdir db && cd db